 This is actually the most common problem for placing fire extinguishers in a car.
-Imagine driving half way, and the light turns amber.
-You do an emergency brake which causes the fire extinguisher’s lever to hit the wall and discharge.
-This creates a thick cloud of powder.
+Imagine a situation where you need to slam on the brakes, the resultant forces may cause the fire extinguisher’s lever to hit the wall and discharge its powder contents.
 The easiest way to prevent this from happening is to always ensure the metal pin and safety seal are in place before storage.

-As vehicles will definitely cause movement and vibration.
-Even if the fire extinguisher is held firmly in place, there will always be some vibration.
+Moving vehicles will result in movement and vibration.
+Even if the fire extinguisher is held firmly in place, vibrations cannot be eliminated.
 To ensure a leak has not occurred, fire extinguishers should be inspected at least weekly and daily if possible.

 Where to store fire extinguishers in a car?

-If space permits, the best option is the glove compartment, which is the drawer in front of the front passenger seat makes a good choice.
+If space permits, the best option is the glove compartment.
 If a fire occurs, the driver can easily pull out the fire extinguisher and open the hood in one swift motion.
-When placing the fire extinguisher in the car, there are two things to take note of.

-Following which, under or behind the driver seat is also good if space permits.
-The issue with these two options is that the driver must reach under or behind the car seat to grab the fire extinguisher.
+Following which, under or behind the driver’s seat are also good alternatives if space permits.
+However, the issue with these two options is that the driver must reach under or behind the car seat to grab the fire extinguisher.
 This may not be easy for everyone.

 The most undesirable place would be the boot.
-It makes the weekly inspection difficult to remember unless you use the boot frequently.
-The boot is also usually stored with many other objects like a stroller or bicycle.
+Not only does the location make the weekly inspection difficult to remember the boot also usually stores many other objects like a stroller or bicycle.
 This might make it harder to locate or grab the fire extinguisher in an emergency.
 More importantly, during a fire, it would mean additional steps to make.
-You would have to open the boot, run to the back of the car to grab the fire extinguisher and run back to open the car hood.
+You would have to open the boot, run to the back of the car to grab the fire extinguisher, and run back to open the car hood.

 Alternatively, installing a bracket is the best option as it greatly reduces vibration.
-But this option is usually more for industrial vehicles as car owners do not wish for holes to be drilled into the cars.
+But this option is usually more for commercial vehicles as private car owners do not wish for holes to be drilled into their cars.